-Chief Social Work Officer: In appeals related to implementation of secure authorisation.

-Curator ad litem is appointed by the court to represent and protect the interests of a person lacking full capacity, including a child.
+Chief Social Work Officer: In appeals related to implementation of secure authorisation. curator ad litem is appointed by the court to represent and protect the interests of a person lacking full capacity, including a child.
 He or she is appointed to act for a child so that the court may be satisfied that the case is properly conducted.
-The curator ad litem is to exercise his judgement independently and safeguard the interests of the child so far as affected by the action (see Part I, section 7 on curators ad litem).
+The curator ad litem is to exercise his judgement independently and safeguard the interests of the child so far as affected by the action16 (see Part 1, section 7 on curators ad litem).

-Officer of the court: Being an officer of the court means having responsibility to promote justice and effective operation of the judicial system; involves an ethical duty to tell the truth, including avoiding dishonesty or evasion about any matter; and bringing to the attention of the court, relevant matters even when these may not be favourable to that person's position.
+Being an officer of the court means having responsibility to promote justice and effective operation of the judicial system; involves an ethical duty to tell the truth, including avoiding dishonesty or evasion about any matter; and bringing to the attention of the court, relevant matters even when these may not be favourable to that person's position17.

-&lt;sup>15 Wilkinson and Norrie 'The Law Relating to Parent and Child in Scotland 3rd ed.
+16 Wilkinson and Norrie 'The Law Relating to Parent and Child in Scotland 3rd ed.
 2013 at 5.58reference Cameron v Carr's Curator as Litem 1998 SLT (Sh.
 Ct.)
-22 at 22D where these latter comments are made. see Part I, section 6 Officers of the court.
+22 at 22D where these latter comments are made.
+17 see Part 1, section 6 Officers of the court.